Skip to Content Facebook Feature Image

 A dealer watches computer monitors at a dealing room of Hana Bank in Seoul, South Korea, Friday, May 8, 2026.
 (AP Photo/Lee Jin-man)

-While hiring slowed from March’s level, it was nevertheless nearly double what economists expected.
-And it helped keep the S&P 500 on track for a sixth straight winning week, which would be its longest such streak since 2024.
-The U.S. stock market has blasted higher since late March, in part on hopes that the war will not mean a worst-case scenario for the global economy and that the Strait of Hormuz will reopen to allow oil tankers to deliver crude from the Persian Gulf again.
+While hiring slowed from March’s level, it was still nearly double what economists expected.
+And it helped the S&P 500 close out a sixth straight winning week, its longest such streak since 2024.
+The U.S. stock market has been blasting higher since late March, in part on hopes that the war will not mean a worst-case scenario for the global economy and that the Strait of Hormuz will reopen to allow oil tankers to deliver crude from the Persian Gulf again.

 It’s still to be determined if those hopes are warranted or just wishful.
 U.S. forces fired on and disabled two Iranian oil tankers on Friday after exchanging fire with Iranian forces in the Strait of Hormuz overnight.
-U.S. Secretary of State Marco Rubio said he hopes to receive “a serious offer” from Iran later in the day after Washington gave its latest proposal to end the war and reopen the strait.
+It’s the latest flare-up in fighting to raise doubts about the tenuous month-old ceasefire that the United States has insisted is still in effect.

 One big factor helping to support the U.S. stock market despite the war’s uncertainties is the strong profits that companies have been reporting for the start of 2026.

-Monster Beverage jumped 14.5% after the energy drink maker joined the parade of companies topping analysts’ expectations for profit and revenue for the latest quarter.
-It benefited from strong growth outside the United States, and total net sales there made up about 45% of its total, the highest percentage ever for it.
+Monster Beverage jumped 13.6% after the energy drink maker joined the parade of companies topping analysts’ expectations for profit and revenue for the latest quarter.
+It benefited from strong growth outside the United States, and total net sales from there made up about 45% of its total, the highest percentage ever for the company.

-Such voracious demand for AI helped CoreWeave report revenue for the latest quarter that was more than double what it was a year earlier, but its net loss was worse than analysts expected.
+Voracious demand for AI helped CoreWeave report revenue for the latest quarter that was more than double what it was a year earlier, but its net loss was worse than analysts expected.
 It also gave a forecasted range for revenue in the current quarter whose midpoint fell below analysts’ expectations.
-The stock of the company, which offers AI computing power to customers over the cloud, fell 13.1%.
+The stock of the company, which offers AI computing power to customers over the cloud, fell 11.4%.

 South Korea’s Kospi was an exception, and it inched up 0.1% to another all-time high.